Dannieib/EmployeeInsurance_PMS---NXU/README.md

-# Insurance Policy Management System
+# Insurance Policy Management System - NXU Assignment

 The Insurance Policy Management System is a Python project that simulates managing policyholders, insurance products, and payments.
 It is designed to demonstrate object-oriented programming and modular design by separating functionality into distinct classes across multiple files.